 FitBakes recently sent an email promoting their jaffa cakes to customers who viewed, bought, or added the product to their cart in the last three months.
 The team excluded those who had placed an order in the previous week.
 The email generated $2,200 in sales.

 Ella sums up, “If you make them feel special, they come back over and over.”

 For more about personalization related to your Shopify store, check out our article on the best email marketing for Shopify.

 4. The new influencer

-Influencer marketing, many retailers’ secret weapon, will be worth $13.8 billion in 2021.
+Influencer marketing, many retailers’ secret weapon, is expected to grow by 12% to over $4 billion next year.
 But as anyone who has seen yet another reality TV star pushing diet tea on Instagram will know, it can sometimes feel a little inauthentic.
 And you’re always at the mercy of the platform’s algorithms.